arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/features.md

 <Feature title="Configurability" image="settings">

-  All eight available channels can be configured by software as analog input or analog output.
-There are two dedicated channels for 3 wires RTD sensors and the PWM output voltage is defined by the user from 8 to 40 VDC using the V<sub>PWM</sub> terminal.
+  All the eight available channels can be configured by software as analog input or analog output.
+Two of those channels can get 3 wires RTD readings and the expansions has four additional PWM outputs, with a user defined output voltage configurable from 8 to 40 VDC using the V<sub>PWM</sub> terminal.

 </Feature>